Biography

 Audrey Kitagawa is a cum laude, Blackstonian Pre-Law Honor Society graduate of the University of Southern California.
 She obtained her Juris Doctorate degree from Boston College Law School.
 She practiced law in Honolulu, Hawaii, and at the time of her retirement, was a Martindale Hubbell AV rated (highest rating for professional and ethical excellence), attorney.

-She is the President and Founder ofthe International Academy for Multicultural Cooperation, President of the Light of Awareness International Spiritual Family, Chair of the Anti-Racism Initiative, Chair of the Gender Equality Working Group, and a member of the Advisory Council of the G20 Interfaith Forum.
+She is the President and Founder of the International Academy for Multicultural Cooperation, President of the Light of Awareness International Spiritual Family, Chair of the Anti-Racism Initiative, Chair of the Gender Equality Working Group, and a member of the Advisory Council of the G20 Interfaith Forum.
 She is the former advisor to the Office of the Special Representative of the Secretary-General for Children and Armed Conflict at the United Nations.

 She is a UN Representative for the United Religions Initiative, an Ambassador of Religions for Peace International, a Trustee for the International Center for Religion and Diplomacy, and a member of the Advisory Council for the Global Security Institute.